ilibarra/primer_design_covid19/README.md

-## **Screening of primers for COVID-19 with genome specificity and amplicons with stable RNA secondary structure**
+## **Screening of primers for COVID-19 with genome specificity and amplicons with stable single-stranded RNA secondary structure**
 By Anibal Arce and Ignacio Ibarra

 ### Motivation
 ---------------------------------------------------------
+- Sequence-specific isothermal amplification of targets from viral samples is escential for implementing low-cost diagnostic tools based on nucleic acid detection.
-- Design and selection of primer combinations that specifically recognize target viruses is desirable for Molecular Biologists.
+- Design and selection of primer combinations for this propuse can be automated considering the optimal parameters for a particular methodology, such as NASBA isothermal amplification of RNA.
-- Filtering amplicons by formation of secondary structures aids in the shortlisting of candidates for downstreams detection tools.
+- Annalysis of the secondary structure of the amplicon generated, aids in the shortlisting of candidates for downstreams detection tools such as Toeholds RNA Sensors.

 ### Solution
 ----------------